WELCOME TO THE VIRTUAL QUARRY TEXT ONLY SITE

 • This means it is acidic

-• Acid rain reacts with some minerals, particularly feldspar found in igneous rocks
+• Acid rain reacts with some minerals, particularly feldspar found in

 • Chemical weathering operates more quickly in warm climates